Partygate: From 24 January

 Starmer again called on Johnson to resign.
-Conservative peer, Baroness Warsi said Johnson should, "think long and hard about what is in the best interest of this country. (...)
+Conservative peer Baroness Warsi said Johnson should, "think long and hard about what is in the best interest of this country. (...)
 Is me staying in office allowing me to run this office in a way in which is making the country better, or am I a distraction?"
 On 28 January, Starmer said that "the whole of government is paralysed because the police are now looking at what the PM was getting up to in Downing Street".
 Alistair Carmichael (Liberal Democrat) and Ian Blackford (SNP) both said that the delay increasingly gave the appearance of an establishment "stitch-up".

-Late on 29 January, The Times reported that Gray had discovered that friends of Carrie Johnson's knew the PIN code to access her flat with Boris Johnson in 11 Downing Street.
+Late on 29 January, The Times reported that Gray had discovered that friends of Carrie Symonds' knew the PIN code to access her flat with Boris Johnson in 11 Downing Street.
 Cummings said that, in early 2020, he discovered highly confidential Government documents were left lying around in the flat, leading to him and Martin Reynolds instituting tighter controls on what papers left Johnson's office.Unable to publish her full report because of the ongoing police investigation, Gray published an update on her investigation on 31 January 2022.
 This covered a number of events that had not previously been reported.
 There was an accompanying debate in the Commons.
-Starmer said, "The prime minister repeatedly assured the House that the guidance was followed and the rules were followed.
+Starmer said: "The prime minister repeatedly assured the House that the guidance was followed and the rules were followed.
 But we now know that 12 cases have breached the threshold for criminal investigation (...) including the party on May 20, 2020, which we know the prime minister attended, and the party on November 13, 2020 in the prime minister's flat.
 There can be no doubt that the prime minister himself is now subject to criminal investigation. (...) it is already clear what the report disclosed is the most damning conclusion possible".